Maternity and local Health Visiting Services

 What is a tongue tie?

-A tongue tie, also known as ‘ankyloglossia’, is an unusually short, thick or tight band of tissue (lingual frenulum) that attaches the tongue to the floor of the mouth.
-This can affect how well a baby can use their tongue, which can sometimes cause difficulties with feeding.
-Many feeding difficulties associated with tongue tie can be improved or resolved with breastfeeding support.
+A tongue tie, also known as ankyloglossia is an unusually short, thick or tight band of tissue (lingual frenulum) that attaches the tongue to the floor of the mouth.
+This can affect how well a baby uses their tongue, which can sometimes cause difficulties with feeding.
+Some difficulties associated with tongue tie can be improved or resolved with breastfeeding support.

-When should my baby be assessed for suspected tongue tie?
+When should my baby be assessed for tongue tie?

-Your baby should not be routinely assessed for a tongue tie unless there are problems with feeding that aren’t resolved with the usual help and support.
-It can sometimes take a number of days for your baby’s feeding skills to develop.
-It is therefore important that we support you during this time.
-Sometimes, feeding problems associated with tongue tie might not be obvious until your baby is a few weeks or months old.
+Your baby will not be routinely assessed for a tongue tie unless there are problems with feeding that are not resolved with help and support.
+It can sometimes take several days for your baby’s feeding skills to develop – it is therefore important that we support you during this time.
+Sometimes feeding problems associated with tongue tie may not become apparent until your baby is a few weeks or months old.

-If you are no longer receiving maternity care, your local Health Visiting team can assess your baby for Tongue tie and support you with any feeding issues you might come across.
+If you are no longer receiving maternity care, your local Health Visiting infant feeding team can assess your baby for tongue tie and support you with any feeding issues.

 Who can assess for a tongue tie?